Best Co-educational Schools in Brisbane | 2025 Rankings & Insights

 Type: Independent Anglican co-educational school

-Strengths: Scores 87.6% with strong academic pathways, high engagement and a supportive learning culture on the Sunshine Coast.
+Strengths: Scores 82.3% with consistent academic pathways, strong student engagement and a supportive school culture on the Sunshine Coast.

 10. Canterbury College